Warriors-Coding-Team/OER-Cafe/README.md

 # OER-Cafe
 This is the list of programming books and lessons taught in English.
 These Open Education Resources (OERs) can effectively be accessed by a smartphone or a desktop computer.

-Links text format: 'Name of the book' - 'Name of author.'
-The ticked books shows those that are highly recommended while the unticked shows those that are lightly recommended.
+***Links text format***: *'Name of the book'* - *'Name of author.'* The ticked books shows those that are highly recommended while the unticked shows those that are lightly recommended.

 The learning here prepares you to join certificate programs by freeCodeCamp and other instituitions.